Meryl-D/zenith-api/README.md

         ws.send('something');
       });

 Then in start.js you will need to create the WS server.
-The HTTP server as already been created before, since the WS server listen on the same port as the HTTP server you will only need to import the createWebSocketServer function and pass the const serve in its parameters.
+The HTTP server as already been created before, since the WS server listen on the same port as the HTTP server, you will only need to import the createWebSocketServer function and pass the const serve in its parameters.

 	import { createWebSocketServer } from '../ws.js';